Chapter 4 - ARMA Models

 • The third graph shows the value of the residuals between the predicted and observed data.

 • The final graph shows the correlogram of the ACF.
 As expected, there is an autocorrelation of 1 for a lag of order , but at other lags the autocorrelation is negligible, indicating a good fit.
+The reason for this is that the obtained residuals behave close to a white noise ACF.

 notion image